jcalvosanchez/java-functional-programming/articles/06-java-functional-interfaces.md

 ## Java native Functional Interfaces

-Java provides several built-in functional interfaces in the `java.util.function` package for common use cases:
+Java provides several built-in functional interfaces in the `java.util.function` package for common use cases in Functional Programming to best categorize and reuse functions when decomposing problems:

 | Interface              | Abstract Method       | Usage                                                              |
 |------------------------|-----------------------|--------------------------------------------------------------------|